vrinek/enki/README.md

 # Enki

-Enki helps avoid Confluence-related pains by moving your API documentation to your code base (`doc/xxx.md`) while allowing easy and painless upload to Confluence.
+Enki makes it easy to keep your API documentation on your codebase while keeping a view of it on Confluence.

+Heavily depends on https://github.com/apiaryio/snowcrash and https://github.com/qarioz/confluencer.

 ## Installation